Integrating FCM Push Notifications

 To enable Firebase products in your app, add the

-plugin to your Gradle file.Note, all Firebase SDKs use the google-services Gradle plugin (
+google-servicesplugin to your Gradle file.Note: All Firebase SDKs use the google-services Gradle plugin (

-), but this plugin is not related to Google Play services.-
+google-services), but this plugin is unrelated to Google Play services.-

 Method 1: Add the plugin using Gradle's